Hwaa: Promotion

+The group also promoted the song with a series of live performances on various music programs starting with Mnet's M!
+Countdown on January 14.
+This was followed by performances on KBS's Music Bank, MBC's Show!
+Music Core, SBS' Inkigayo, MBC Music's Show Champion, and SBS MTV's The Show.

 Music video

 The music video for "Hwaa" was directed by director Paranoid Paradigm of VM Project Architecture production team, and was uploaded to (G)I-dle's official YouTube channel on January 11, 2021.
 After 17 hours of the released, the music video topped No. 1 in both South Korea and worldwide YouTube trending.
 Within 24 hours, it surpassed 5 million views, and later surpassed 10 million views in 29 hours.
 On January 14, the video crossed 20 million views.
 With the released of the music video, (G)I-dle's YouTube views reached 67 million views.
 Among them, India recorded the highest share with 15.5%, followed by Korea with 14%, Indonesia with 6.5%, Philippines with 6.4% and Vietnam with 4.1%.
 In a week, the music video surpassed 40 million views.
 As of June 2021, it has over seventy seven million views on YouTube, while its dance practice version has surpassed three million views.

 An official lyric video and a choreography version for the song was released on January 18 and 19, respectively.